Electrovirus/Telemessenger-Bot/README.md

 8. This bot only works in the private chats, I've tried making it work in the groups but it didn't really worked, if you can improve this bot then do let [me](https://telegram.me/mrgigabytebot) know!
 I would be glad to make this work better
 9. You can use the `/help` command to view all the commands which you can use an admin
 ![screenshot](http://i.imgur.com/buBtWr5.png)

-## Upcoming Features
-* I would be working on adding some more helpful features for admins and maybe for the users as well let's see :)
-* Anti-Spam Feature, limiting messages sent per-second
-* Broadcast feature for admins, they can broadcast a certain message to selected users they want
-* idk maybe more ?? haha

-## Remember!
-I understand, that "proxy" bots can be used to prevent spammers from being reported, so if you encounter such bots that are used to do "bad" things, feel free to report them: [abuse@telegram.org](mailto:abuse@telegram.org)

-## F.A.Q
-#### 1. Will this bot work in groups/supergroups/channels ?
-For the time being this bot just works in private chats.

-#### 2. Can I use Emojis in my unavailable message ?
-Yes!
-You can use **ONLY** emojis or text in your unavailable message, you cannot save stickers/gifs in the unavailable message

-#### 3. Will I be able to skip my school/college/job ?
-Unfortunately nope :(

-## Contact
-You can contact me via my [Proxy Bot](https://telegram.me/mrgigabytebot).<br>
-**PS: Let me know if you need a new feature/tweak in this bot, please don't hesitate to text me :)**